The bar where Brenda Carol Ball was abducted

 Below, you will find the address and the GPS coordinates for this location.

-The GPS coordinates for the bar are as follows.
+The latitude and longitude coordinates for the bar are:

-The parking lot is in Burien, which is a suburban city that lies to the south of Seattle.
-The bar is close to Seahurst Park and Seattle-Tacoma International Airport.
+The bar is in Burien, which is a city that lies to the south of Seattle.
+It is relatively close to Seahurst Park and Seattle-Tacoma International Airport.